The role of data analytics in revolutionizing the insurance industry

 Pros

-• Integration with Microsoft Stack
+• Tight integration with the Microsoft ecosystem

 Cons

-• Learning curve for those new to data analytics
+• Learning curve for newbies

 Pros

-• Real-time analytics based on up-to-the-minute information
+• Real-time analytics built on transactional data

 Cons